Students in 'MAGA' hats mock Native American after rally

 FRANKFORT, Ky.
-(AP) — A diocese in Kentucky is looking into videos that show youths, possibly from its all-male high school, mocking Native Americans outside the Lincoln Memorial after a rally in Washington.
+(AP) — A diocese in Kentucky has apologized after videos emerged showing students from an all-male Catholic high school mocking Native Americans outside the Lincoln Memorial after a rally in Washington.

-Laura Keener of the Roman Catholic Diocese of Covington said Saturday it regrets the incident and is investigating but didn't comment further.

 The Indigenous Peoples March in Washington on Friday coincided with the March for Life, which drew thousands of anti-abortion protesters, including a group from Covington Catholic High School in Park Hills.

-Videos circulating online show a youth staring at and standing extremely close to an elderly Native American man singing and playing a drum.
+Videos circulating online show a youth staring at and standing extremely close to Nathan Phillips, an elderly Native American man singing and playing a drum.

-Other youths, some wearing Covington clothing and many wearing "Make America Great Again" hats and sweatshirts, surrounded them, laughing and jeering.
+Other students, some wearing Covington clothing and many wearing red "Make America Great Again" hats and sweatshirts, surrounded them, laughing and jeering.

+In a joint statement to the Cincinnati Enquirer , the Roman Catholic Diocese of Covington and Covington Catholic High School apologized to Phillips.
+Officials said they are investigating and will take "appropriate action, up to and including expulsion."

+"We extend our deepest apologies to Mr. Phillips," the statement read.
+"This behavior is opposed to the Church's teachings on the dignity and respect of the human person."

-The man playing the drum was identified by the "Indian Country Today" website as Nathan Phillips, an Omaha elder and Vietnam veteran who holds an annual ceremony honoring Native American veterans at Arlington National Cemetery.
+According to the "Indian Country Today" website, Phillips is an Omaha elder and Vietnam veteran who holds an annual ceremony honoring Native American veterans at Arlington National Cemetery.

 "When I was there singing, I heard them saying 'Build that wall, build that wall,'" Phillips said, as he wiped away tears in a video posted on Instagram.
 "This is indigenous lands.
 We're not supposed to have walls here.
 We never did."